ahmed-barakat333/LRI_MM_Pain/README.md

   - human_Datasets: Data and code to analyse the human dataset (GSE168243).
   - human_mouse_overlap:  Data and code to get genes that overlap in their expression between mouse and human datasets.
   - mouse_Datasets: Data and code to analyse different mouse datasets.
-      > Please note that due to size and other constrains, the raw data files (raw count matricies) could not be uploaded.
+      > Please note that due to size and other constrains, the raw data files (raw count matrices) could not be uploaded.
       > A link for downloading the raw data files has been provided.
 This link is provided inside a "data_link.txt" file located inside the folder of each dataset.
   - mouse_Meta-analysis: Data and code to run rank-aggregaton meta-analysis of different mouse datasets.